Miheel/CorBox/README.md

 # CorBox

-simble toolbox with c++ funtons
+simble toolbox with c++ functions

 ## Usage

-include functions as normal just dowload and put the repo in your project include path
+include things as normal, dowload and put the repo in your project include path.

 ```cpp
 #include "container/array.hpp"